Taiwan leader heads to Americas; U.S. stops set to irk China | The Japan Times

 Observers were watching to see if any of the four Central American nations might defect despite Tsai’s efforts, but say stronger U.S. support under Trump’s administration would help balance future diplomatic losses.

-“We should expect that in the Trump administration the U.S. would be more vociferous and emphatic about Taiwan’s participation in international organizations,” Feingold said.
+“We should expect that in the Trump administration the U.S. would be more vociferous and emphatic about Taiwan’s participation in international organizations,” said Ross Feingold, a Taipei-based senior adviser at D.C.
+International Advisory, a consulting firm whose chief executive has been consulted by the Trump transition team.

 Although the U.S. does not challenge China’s claim to sovereignty over Taiwan, Washington remains Taiwan’s main source of weapons, with $14 billion in approved arms sales since 2009, and is bound by law to consider threats to the island’s security a matter of “grave concern.”